microsoft/fluentui/packages/react-components/react-shared-contexts/etc/react-shared-contexts.api.md

 // @public (undocumented)
 export const ThemeClassNameProvider_unstable: React_2.Provider<string>;

-// Warning: (ae-internal-missing-underscore) The name "ThemeContext_unstable" should be prefixed with an underscore because the declaration is marked as @internal
-//
 // @internal (undocumented)
 export const ThemeContext_unstable: React_2.Context<ThemeContextValue_unstable>;

-// Warning: (ae-internal-missing-underscore) The name "ThemeContextValue_unstable" should be prefixed with an underscore because the declaration is marked as @internal
-//
 // @internal (undocumented)
 export type ThemeContextValue_unstable = Theme | Partial<Theme> | undefined;

-// Warning: (ae-internal-missing-underscore) The name "ThemeProvider_unstable" should be prefixed with an underscore because the declaration is marked as @internal
-//
 // @internal (undocumented)
 export const ThemeProvider_unstable: React_2.Provider<ThemeContextValue_unstable>;

-// Warning: (ae-internal-missing-underscore) The name "TooltipVisibilityContextValue_unstable" should be prefixed with an underscore because the declaration is marked as @internal
-//
 // @internal
 export type TooltipVisibilityContextValue_unstable = {
     visibleTooltip?: {